coatlessali/GLCoreScissors/README.md

 ## Usage

-Enable the enemy silhouettes checkbox in the Assist options. **Requires a restart to toggle properly.**
+Enable the enemy silhouettes checkbox in the Assist options.
+Moving the slider tanks the framerate, so set it once and then restart the game.

 ## Building

 Note: I don't use Visual Studio, so I have no clue how to compile this on Windows, though using `msbuild` should be possible.
-As for MacOS, the file structure is different, but by editing the .csproj file to have correct file names, you should be able to build it with `msbuild`, just like Linux, assuming you have Mono installed.

 ### Dependencies